Advanced Placement

 As a college preparatory school, John Bapst has had a strong AP program for decades.
 In fact, John Bapst has been awarded Platinum status by the College Board, the highest available ranking.
 This places John Bapst among the top 7% of high schools in the nation for AP participation and success.

-We're proud to have received the Platinum designation for the second consecutive year.
+We're proud to have received the Platinum designation for 2023 and 2024.
 Click here to learn more about this achievement.

 AP is a program of the College Board.
 Curricula are well organized; they are developed by some of the best high school and college teachers in the US and elsewhere.
 These teachers work on test development committees to ensure that the content and skills of an AP course mirror the content and skills of college courses.